For additional information, read the Nomination Form PDF

-An endearingly simple house of worship, Oakland Grove Church is the oldest-known church building in Alleghany County and is regarded as one of the county’s chief historic landmarks.
+An endearingly simple house of worship, Oakland Grove Presbyterian Church is the oldest-known church building in Alleghany County and is regarded as one of the county’s chief historic landmarks.
 The congregation began in 1847 as a mission of the Covington Presbyterian Church.
 The construction of the brick church building that same year coincided with a religious reawakening among area Presbyterians, when six churches in the Montgomery Presbytery enjoyed “a few seasons of refreshing.”
 The church was converted to a Confederate hospital in the Civil War and a number of soldiers are buried in its cemetery.
 Oakland Grove is the mother church of several area Presbyterian churches but is now used only for special services.
-The building has never been modernized; its original pews, gallery, and furnishings are intact, and it is still illuminated by kerosene lamps.
+At the end of the 20th century the Oakland Grove Presbyterian Church building had not been modernized; its original pews, gallery, and furnishings were intact, and it was still illuminated by kerosene lamps.

 Abbreviations: